balzacbdmt/my-pretty-keboard/README.md

 # 🛣️ Road map 🛣️

 ## Mvp:
-1. Deploy it !
-2. Improve animations on pressing keys
+1. Improve animations on pressing keys
-3. Click and update a specific item
+2. Click and update a specific element
-4. Create an export to png
+3. Export to png

 ## Later:
-1. Improve the scene
+1. Improve the scene "view in scene mode"
 2. Create a demo mode
 3. Save configuration in back-end or local storage